Governance OHM (GOHM) Hits Self Reported Market Capitalization of $196.16 Million

-Governance OHM (GOHM) traded up 0.2% against the US dollar during the one day period ending at 11:00 AM ET on March 27th.
-Governance OHM has a total market capitalization of $196.16 million and $172,340.83 worth of Governance OHM was traded on exchanges in the last 24 hours.
-One Governance OHM token can now be bought for about $3,263.61 or 0.04708233 BTC on popular exchanges.
-During the last seven days, Governance OHM has traded up 0.4% against the US dollar.
+Governance OHM (GOHM) traded 0.5% lower against the US dollar during the twenty-four hour period ending at 8:00 AM ET on April 3rd.
+Over the last week, Governance OHM has traded 0.4% lower against the US dollar.
+Governance OHM has a market cap of $196.16 million and $88,094.07 worth of Governance OHM was traded on exchanges in the last 24 hours.
+One Governance OHM token can currently be purchased for approximately $3,264.55 or 0.04947039 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.